OEUG99/Knowledge-Garden/pages/Assembler.md

 		  This is the initial phase where the source code is read line by line from an input file, analyzing the structure of each instruction.

-		  An intermediate File is then created, each line read from the source program is converted into an intermediate form -
+		  An intermediate File is then created, each line read from the source program is converted into an intermediate form and written to the intermediate file.
+The intermediate form is as follows... each line consists of the location counter value
+	-
 	-